mongodb/docs/source/reference/mongod.rst

 .. option:: --autoresync

-   For use with the :option:`--slave` option, the ``--autoresync`` option allows this slave to automatically resync if the local data is more than 10 seconds behind the master.
+   For use with the :option:`--slave` option, the :option:`--autoresync` option allows this slave to automatically resync if the local data is more than 10 seconds behind the master.
 This option may be problematic if the :term:`oplog` is too small (controlled by the :option:`--oplogSize` option.)
 If the :term:`oplog` not large enough to store the difference in changes between the master's current state and the state of the slave, this node will forcibly resync itself unnecessarily.
-If the --autoresync option is specified, the slave will not attempt an automatic resync more than once in a ten minute period.
+When you set the If the :option:`--autoresync` option the slave will not attempt an automatic resync more than once in a ten minute period.

 Replica Set Options
 ```````````````````